aidinabedi/webxr-make-it-rain/README.md

-Simple WebXR example that shows how PlayCanvas can be integrated with AR,.
+Simple WebXR example that shows how PlayCanvas can be integrated with AR.

 Build instructions: